How to Cite Web Pages in APA Format

 Place the citation at the end of the sentence(s) to which it refers, i.e. "cited material" (citation).
 For the article cited in step one, the in-text citation would be: (Schwarz, 2010).

 Refer to the American Psychological Association's Publication Manual of the American Psychological Association (6th ed) if you need clarification on the above formats.
 The manual is the definitive source for APA style citation.

-- Be wary of online citation generators; they might not be fully up-to-date on the latest APA style manual.
+Follow these citation examples exactly.
+Misplacing even one period or comma makes the citation wrong.
+And be wary of online citation generators; they might not be fully up-to-date on the latest APA style manual.